 The meeting agreed to the modified Method G1 as follows:

 4.1.18bis When requesting the application of § 4.1.18, the notifying administration shall undertake to meet the requirements of § 4.1.20 and provide to the administration in respect of which § 4.1.18 is applied, with a copy to the Bureau, a description of the steps by which it undertakes to meet these requirements.
 Once an assignment is entered in the List provisionally under the provisions of § 4.1.18, the calculation of the equivalent protection margin (EPM)9 of an assignment in the Regions 1 and 3 List or for which the procedure of Article 4 has been initiated and which was the basis for the disagreement shall not take into account the interference produced by the assignment for which the provisions of § 4.1.18 have been applied.
-(WRC-03)
+When the recording of an assignment entered into the List is changed from provisional to definitive in accordance with § 4.1.18, but there is still continuing disagreement between the administrations, the Bureau shall consult with the administration responsible for the assignments which were the basis for the disagreement in determining the appropriate course of action as regards any update to the EPM for the assignments which were the basis for the disagreement.
+(WRC-19)

 Most administrations except CITEL, RCC, Japan support Method G1.
 In SWG5B1, Japan proposed to modify 4.1.20 of AP30/30A in addition to Method G1 (modification of 4.1.18bis).
 The draft modification of 4.1.20 was discussed but did not obtain the agreement.
 Thereafter, the Chairman proposed to incorporate the current practice of BR into the modification of 4.1.18bis.
 The administrations including RCC and Japan agreed this proposal.